 The first step in addressing your tinnitus is to seek the advice of your GP they can then refer you on for assessment and where necessary appropriate individualised treatment.

-At Anglian Hearing Healthcare we accept GP referrals and work closely with our Ear Nose and Throat colleagues to firstly exclude those conditions that relate to your tinnitus and that may respond to treatment.
+You are welcome to contact us directly at Anglian Hearing Healthcare, but we also accept referrals from your GP or other medical professionals.
+We work closely with our Ear Nose and Throat colleagues to firstly exclude those conditions that may relate to your tinnitus and that could respond to treatment.
 We then provide you with an individualised, systematic approach to address and manage your tinnitus, to help ‘reset’ the way your brain’s interpretation mechanism is working.

 We utilise tinnitus treatments that employ the latest technologies as well as traditional therapeutic methods.
 We are committed to providing a successful range of tinnitus management techniques and are continually assessing new research and exploring new innovations to assess their true suitability.